+And beck as to your way cute pigtails in this one?
 An old girlfriend years ago tried to give me a pig tail (s) once Beck, just for the silly of it, an almost early man bun kinda thing, like those black socks ahead of time, but for some reason I couldn’t pull them off like you.
-Whodathunk?
-Damn your cute!!

 Freakin’ flimsy rubber bands.

 LikeLiked by 1 person